 If you need to collect vast volumes of data from diverse sources on the internet, you can always avail our Concierge services, which will help you get all the data you need, hassle-free.

-3. Make sure that data is clean
+3. Make sure that data is clean and structured

 If your data is contaminated, you might as well stop the process right here, because everything you do hitherto will be nothing more than a zero-sum game, or worse!